olreim/sjoppy/site/content/_index.md

   - image: img/logo-bc.png
     text: "Basecamp has been around since 2004 and essentially defined the Software-as-a-Service category.
-Aimed at small & medium sized companies like designer and web development shops. "
+Aimed at small & medium sized companies like designers and web development shops. "
   - image: /img/illustrations-coffee-gear.svg
     text: We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
 No matter if you roast your